If we have a bank holiday Monday, we tend to call it

+On a bank holiday day in the UK, we have a whole bunch of horse racing.
+Something to celebrate?
+Well maybe, if it wasn’t all on the same day.
 I’ve posted this comment many times in the past.
-But it’s worth reminding everybody if you have never traded a bank holiday weekend before.
+But it’s worth reminding everybody if you have never traded a bank holiday or a holiday weekend before.

 Bank holiday racing

 If you are not in the UK, Bank Holidays here bring an extra day off for many people.
 Originally enshrined in law in the Bank Holidays act, they are in essence public holidays.
-But bank holidays in the UK can bring varying rewards for varying effort.
-The late August Bank Holiday can generally not be that congested and because most of the racing is on the flat.
-The short race times allow many races to run without too many clashing.
+But from a sports betting and trading perspective, bank holidays in the UK can bring varying rewards for varying effort.

 How to trade bank holiday racing

 The Late summer Bank Holiday generally isn’t too bad and you can find some opportunities in the card.
 As I write this we have 41 races and 35 races have five-minute gaps while 6 have 10-minute gaps.
 If all races go off on time, which seems a little optimistic, it could work well for certain types of Betfair trading strategies.